wangyangtot/CustomSearch/README.md

  * ##### 1.3 near-duplicate content removal
 Near-duplicates is a technical jargon which means several documents are almost, but not quite identical.
-For Example, When you searching for the words “bus plunges”,you find 437 articles published with one day.To guarantee the quality of searching,the near-duplicates should be removed and keep the unique one.Google Came up an algorithm [Detecting Near-Duplicates for Web Crawling](http://www.wwwconference.org/www2007/papers/paper215.pdf) in 2007 to tackle this problem for web pages incredibly fast.
+For Example, When you searching for the words “bus plunges”,you find 437 articles published with one day.To guarantee the quality of searching,the near-duplicates should be removed and keep the unique one.Google Came up with an algorithm [Detecting Near-Duplicates for Web Crawling](http://www.wwwconference.org/www2007/papers/paper215.pdf) in 2007 to tackle this problem for web pages incredibly fast.

  First,[Charikar's fingerprinting technique, ](https://www.cs.princeton.edu/courses/archive/spr04/cos598B/bib/CharikarEstim.pdf)